tamikamqhum/March_Team_Project/README.md

 - **Validation 2:** Segment data by location type (urban vs. rural) and analyze pollution patterns using descriptive statistics, visualizations (e.g., box plots, heatmaps), and clustering techniques (e.g., K-means).
 - **Validation 3:** Analyze the relationship between wind speed, humidity, and pollution levels using correlation analysis, time-series methods for seasonal trends, and regression models to quantify their impact.

+---
+## Modeling Plan for Air Quality Prediction:
+ We will create 4 models for predicting air quaility levels:
+ 1. Ozone (O₃)
+ 2. Particulate Matter (PM2.5)
+ 3. Nitrogen Dioxide (NO₂)
+ 4. Carbon Monoxide (CO)

+ Each model will be built using machine learning techniques such as:
+ - **Linear Regression:** Baseline predictive analysis
+ - **Decision Trees & Random Forest: **Capturing non-linear relationships
+ - **Neural Networks (if applicable):** For adanced forecasting
+ - **Evaluation Metrics:** RMSE, MAE, R² score

 ## Project Plan and Roadmap

 ### **Phase 1: Data Preparation**